 This course defines as well as provides an overview of the entire supplement/nutraceutical/ and functional foods aspect of nutritional advice and use that has become commonplace over the past decades.
-The broad area of phytonutrients/phytochemicals will also be included.
-Evidence-based research, resources and practices regarding use of these
+The broad area of

 NUTR5004 Healthy Weight Management: Fad, Fact or Fiction?